Is GAINSWave safe for you? Read on to learn more.

 Words from Dr. Judd himself.

-These procedures are relatively safe.
-However, make sure the doctors you work with have strict protocols and operate with the highest quality standards.
+These procedures are relatively safe, but make sure the doctors you work with have strict protocols and operate with the highest quality standards.

 That’s why I only recommend those I’ve had myself (or for men’s procedures, my husband himself has tried) with solid science and a track record of positive results.

-Is GAINSWave safe for you?
-Again, you only want the best for your tool.
-Aside from the P-Shot, here are some other tools and procedures I recommend.
+You only want the best for your tool.
+Aside from the P-Shot, I recommend some other tools and procedures.